farazahmed18/Bank-Marketing-Prediction/README.md

 4. The `bank-full.csv` dataset is included in this repository.

 ---
-*This project was completed by Faraz Ahmed Siddiqui Machine Learning & AI assessment.*
+*This project was completed by Faraz Ahmed Siddiqui for Machine Learning & AI assessment.*